This post

 At lunch we were in introduced to our new shipmates, Jean-Pierre and Rita from New York (we just called them New York).
 They had a hard act to follow and they failed miserably in adding anything at all to the group dynamic.

-They were rich; we knew and they definitely knew it.
+rich; we knew and they definitely knew it.

 They were telling us all about their dreadful journey to Galapagos from Bolivia that involved a transfer in Miami.
 A little perplexed I asked why they couldn’t have just traveled to Peru and made their way to Ecuador from there and Rita’s response like I was a complete moron was that she only likes to fly American Airlines so that she can get her upgrades!